gatsbyjs/gatsby/docs/docs/schema-inference.md

 I.e `data` + `images/BdiU-TTFP4h.jpg` = `data/images/BdiU-TTFP4h.jpg`.

-And then finally it searches redux for the first `File` node whose path matches this one.
+And then finally it searches Redux for the first `File` node whose path matches this one.
 This is our proper resolved node.
 We're done!